Faculty & Research

-Dr. Emily Michelle David is an Assistant Professor of Organizational Behavior at CEIBS.
+Dr. Emily Michelle David is an Associate Professor of Organisational Behaviour at CEIBS.
 She earned her PhD in Industrial-Organizational Psychology from the University of Houston and did her undergraduate work at Louisiana State University, earning a perfect 4.0 grade point average.
 Prior to joining CEIBS, she was an Associate Professor of Management in the College of Business at Zayed University in Dubai, U.A.E. where she served as the Discipline Leader of the HR and Management faculty.

-Dr. David’s current research primarily focuses on discovering how to make workplaces more welcoming for people of all backgrounds and personality profiles in order to achieve better person-organization fit, maximize performance, and avoid employee burnout.
-She is also interested in fostering helping and other prosocial behaviors in the workplace.
-Dr. David’s work has been published in a number of top scholarly outlets such as the Journal of Management Studies, Human Relations, Journal of Organizational Behavior, and Leadership Quarterly.
+Dr. David’s current research primarily focuses on discovering how to make workplaces more welcoming for people of all backgrounds and personality profiles in order to achieve better person-organization fit, maximise performance, and avoid employee burnout.
+She is also interested in fostering helping and other prosocial behaviours in the workplace.
+Dr. David’s work has been published in a number of top scholarly outlets such as the Journal of Management Studies, Human Relations, Journal of Organisational Behaviour, and Leadership Quarterly.
 She was also awarded Poets & Quants prestigious “Best 40 under 40 Business Professors” in 2019.

 - 2011, Ph.D., Industrial/Organisational Psychology, University of Houston